-For the design of a liner on a site located in a floodplain and other locations where there is potential for uplift, include an evaluation of all potential buoyant uplift forces on the liner.
+For the design of a liner in locations where there is potential for uplift, include an evaluation of all potential buoyant uplift forces on the liner.
 Limit projected uplift head under clay liners to a gradient of less than 0.5 ft/ft in the clay liner.
-The gradient is determined as the difference in total head between the top and the bottom of a clay liner when buoyant forces exist (such as when the floodplain is flooded) divided by the thickness of the clay liner.
+The gradient is determined as the difference in total head between the top and the bottom of a clay liner when buoyant forces exist divided by the thickness of the clay liner.